Boeing Orbital Flight Test: Anomalies

-An issue with the spacecraft's Mission Elapsed Time (MET) clock occurred 31 minutes into flight.
+A software logic issue with the spacecraft's Mission Elapsed Time (MET) clock manifested 31 minutes into flight.
 Due to intermittent space-to-ground communication issues flight controllers could not correct the issue.
 This anomaly caused the spacecraft's Orbital Maneuvering Thrusters (OMT) to burn into an incorrect orbit causing too much propellant to be burned.
 This precluded a rendezvous and docking with the ISS.
 The mission was reduced to just three days, with the spacecraft successfully landing at White Sands Space Harbor on December 22, 2019.

 After the mission, it was revealed that another critical software bug was found in flight, which could have resulted in the service module bumping back into Starliner after separation.
 The bug was fixed two hours before the capsule re-entered.
 Had the bug not been discovered and fixed, it may have damaged Starliner and prevented a safe landing.
 Additionally, it was determined that had the first anomaly not occurred, the second would not have been detected.